errcruze404/CRUZEDDOS/README.md

 ## System Requirements

-- XDDOS is compiled using Java 17, which means that you can use Java 17 or above to run it.
+- CRUZEDDOS is compiled using Java 17, which means that you can use Java 17 or above to run it.
-- If running on linux kernel then it must have must epoll support or XDDOS will crash.
+- If running on linux kernel then it must have must epoll support or CRUZEDDOS will crash.

-## How to run XDDOS
+## How to run CRUZEDDOS

-1. Download the XDDOS jar from [here](https://github.com/AnAverageBeing/XDDOS/raw/master/XDDOS.jar).
+1. Download the CRUZEDDOS jar from [here](https://github.com/errcruze404/CRUZEDDOS).
-2. Create a folder to store XDDOS.jar in it.
+2. Create a folder to store CRUZEDDOS.jar in it.
 3. In that folder, create a text file and name it `urls.txt`.
 4. Put the links to scrape socks4 proxies from in that file.
 If you don't have any links, here are some just put these in `url.txt`:
    ```